Priyanka-Iyer/Spotify-Premium-Conversion/README.md

-# Spotify Freemium Conversion & Retention Analysis
+# Spotify Premium Conversion & Retention Analysis

 **A product analytics case study identifying the behavioral signals that predict free-to-premium conversion — and designing an experiment to move the needle.**